matstc/markdown-to-html/README.md

-This script converts markdown files to html with readability in mind.
+This script converts markdown files to HTML with readability in mind.

 It also adds some cool features like timestamping and sortable column tables.
-And the resulting html file is self-contained.
+And the resulting HTML file is self-contained.

 You can easily tweak the looks by tweaking the `default.css` file.